paulhoule/gastrodon/docs/sphinx_metaobjects.rst

 	Triples are represented using the `Field List`_ mechanism in reStructuredText.
 Because colons are not allowed in field names without escaping,  the prefix is separated from the localname with a space.

+	I see two different ways to move forward with this.
+The existing :class:`sphinx.directives.ObjectDescription` contains a fairly complex implementation which could possibly be used if we load a list of all predicates into the TBox,  so that a set of field definitions can be generated.
+The other possibility is to develop something which is RDF Native.
+I'll need to look over the code and sleep on it.
+This may also be a good time to bring the branch back to master,  because I think the current implementation is a keeper,  but I might want to do development of property displays on a new branch to manage risk.

 .. _Field List: http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#field-lists